realityforge/planet_quake/docs/games.md

 ## TODO

+  * Fix grapple hook shooting while up against a wall, velocity is pulling projectiles into the other side and it's exploding instantly.
   * Infinite haste, how is this different than g_speed?
 Applies to only one player.
   * Boots that can climb steep slopes.
   * Jump velocity as a part of anti-gravity boots.